eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

      some other way, to remove these correlations.
    - posteriors that form “funnels”: this will probably cause divergences.
 Try using a noncentered parameterization.
-   - long tailed posteriors: this will probably raise warnings about `max_treedepth` being exceeded.
+   - heavy tailed posteriors: this will probably raise warnings about `max_treedepth` being exceeded.
 If your data has long tails, you should model that with a long-tailed distribution.
 If your data doesn't have long tails, then your model is ill-specified: perhaps a more informative prior